 - Only cycle on specified, open roads.
 Many popular routes, including the road from Madison to Old Faithful, are closed to the public and only accessible by authorized personnel during this time.

 Can I rent a bike?

 Visitors can rent or purchase bikes and gear at Freewheel and Wheel, West Yellowstone’s local bike and ski shop.
 Rentals include a bike, a helmet, and a water bottle.
-Cyclists can rent road bikes for $40/day and mountain bikes for $35/day.
+Please call ahead as shoulder season hours may vary.